Andrew Cohen (spiritual teacher): Influences

 When beginning to teach, Cohen was influenced by H. W. L. Poonja, who offered a "deinstitutionalized and experiential Advaita," comparable to Ramana Maharshi's teachings, which differ from the traditional Advaita Vedanta of Shankara.
-He likewise credits the "integral philosopher" Ken Wilber, with whom he conducts frequent public discourses, with helping him form the theoretical framework of his teachings.
-He has also been influenced by the Spiral Dynamics theories put forward by Don Beck as an extension of the emergent cyclical theory of Clare Graves.
+He likewise credited the "integral philosopher" Ken Wilber, with whom he conducted frequent public discourses, with helping him form the theoretical framework of his teachings.
+He was also influenced by the Spiral Dynamics theories put forward by Don Beck as an extension of the emergent cyclical theory of Clare Graves.
 Cohen was also inspired by Swami Krishnananda of the Divine Life Society in India, and his call "In unity there is strength; come together, come together."

 Evolutionary Enlightenment

 According to Cohen, "traditional" enlightenment is the realisation of the transcendental aspect of God, and it often goes hand in hand with the realization that the world is an illusion.

-Cohen says that he has discovered a different form of "enlightened awareness," which he claims to be unique.
+Cohen said that he had discovered a different form of "enlightened awareness," which he claimed to be unique.
 He first called this "impersonal enlightenment" to reflect the fact that it was a realization shared between people rather than an individual attainment.
 He later changed the name to Evolutionary Enlightenment, both to reflect his belief that it indicates the next stage of the evolution of enlightenment and to convey the creative, world-embracing vision of spiritual awakening as an unending process of individual and cultural development.

-A fundamental aspect of Cohen's Evolutionary Enlightenment is the distinction between what he sees as two fundamental, yet opposing, aspects of the human psyche: the "ego" and the "authentic self", In his teaching, ego is defined as "the deeply ingrained, compulsive need to remain separate and superior at all times, in all places, under all circumstances."
+A fundamental aspect of Cohen's Evolutionary Enlightenment is the distinction between what he saw as two fundamental, yet opposing, aspects of the human psyche: the "ego" and the "authentic self", In his teaching, ego is defined as "the deeply ingrained, compulsive need to remain separate and superior at all times, in all places, under all circumstances."
 The authentic self, on the other hand, is defined as "the urge to become more conscious".

 According to Cohen and Wilber, "enlightenment" does not refer to an unchanging state, but has to be in accord with an ongoing evolution of humanity, which is the "Authentic Self."
 According to Cohen, individuals need to recognize that their own spiritual transformation is essential for cultural evolution.
 To achieve that, in Cohen's view, an individual should strive to realize his or her true self as being "one with the timeless Ground of all Being and with the evolutionary impulse that is driving the entire cosmos."

 According to Wilber, evolutionary enlightenment means "the realization of oneness with all states and all stages that have evolved so far and that are in existence at any given time."
-Cohen believes that individuals need to transcend egoism to express the "Authentic Self."
-Through identifying the evolutionary impulse as their own Authentic Self, individuals can transcend ego, and find a deeper self-sense without relying on asceticism or solitude.
+Cohen believed that individuals needed to transcend egoism to express the "Authentic Self."
+Through identifying the evolutionary impulse as their own Authentic Self, individuals could transcend ego, and find a deeper self-sense without relying on asceticism or solitude.

-Cohen's ideas are co-inspired by Wilber's Integral Theory, offering an integral vision of the integral evolution of matter and consciousness.
+Cohen's ideas were co-inspired by Wilber's Integral Theory, offering an integral vision of the integral evolution of matter and consciousness.
 According to this theory, human development parallels the evolution of all being.